nxck2005/medgrep/README.md

 # medgrep
-Medical history searcher with semantic support
+Medical history searcher with semantic support; using modern LLM's